xing/beetle/index.md

 * N-1 messages servers can crash or be taken down without losing the ability to process messages (as long as the last server doesn’t crash, of course)
-* If the deduplication store master crashes, the consumers will wait for it to come back online (or for the slave to be promoted to a master role)
+* If the deduplication store master crashes, the consumers will wait for it to come back online (or for the slave to be promoted to a master role by an administrator)
-* If a consumer dies during message processing (e.g. due to a OOM kill), the message will be reprocessed later (if the consumer has been configured for retrying failed execution)
+* If a consumer dies during message processing (e.g. due to a OOM kill), the message will be reprocessed later (if the consumer has been configured for retrying failed message handlers)

 ### Where to go next